robbiejdunne/robbiejdunne.github.io/_posts/2019-04-11-lauri-markkanen.md

 ### The Bulls first round pick in 2017 looked bigger but did the stats back up what looked like progression in his season season in the NBA?

-*Note: This aerticle was inspired mostly by Stephen Noh's article [link](https://theathletic.com/766748/2019/01/15/why-lauri-markkanen-has-stagnated-in-his-sophomore-season/) on the Athletic.*
+*Note: This article was inspired mostly by [Stephen Noh's article](https://theathletic.com/766748/2019/01/15/why-lauri-markkanen-has-stagnated-in-his-sophomore-season/) on the Athletic.*

 Lauri Markkanen’s main task in the offseason after his sophomore year in the NBA is to improve his strength with the ultimate goal being to play 82 games next season.
 His second year in the league was disappointing given the amount of injuries he had but also because the Bulls in general were disappointing.